Skip to content

 Stand with Ukraine flag

-In this tutorial, you will learn how to create custom rule nodes and add them to your ThingsBoard server instance.
-We will review rule nodes of three different types: Filter, Enrichment and Transformation.
+In this guide, you will learn how to create custom rule nodes and add them to your ThingsBoard instance.
+We will review rule nodes of three different types: Filter, Enrichment, and Transformation.

-Clone the repository and navigate to the repo folder:
+Clone the repository and navigate to the project folder:

 cd rule-node-examples

-By default, sample project is configured to use APIs of the ThingsBoard Community Edition.
-This makes your rule nodes compatible with both Community and Professional editions of the platform.
+By default, the sample project uses ThingsBoard Community Edition APIs, making your rule nodes compatible with both Community and Professional editions.

 nano pom.xml